ZJendex/zjendex.github.io/_pages/about.md

 My research interests lie at the intersection of wireless sensing and human health.
 With recent advancements in antenna and microphone technology, especially in their sensitivity, I am excited about the potential of these devices to monitor bodily functions and diagnose diseases.
 I am also interested in smart home applications and the capabilities of machine learning within the wireless sensing community.

 ### Related Ongoing Projects
-- Contactless imaging of blood flow over the human body
+- Contactless human blood flow sensing
 - Smart surfaces manipulation on wireless signals